-The Wahluu Program consists of a series of project-based learning modules clustered around the central concept of initiation, responsibility and respect, with comparisons drawn between ancient and modern corrections to reinforce pride in culture and the relevance of past beliefs and practices with modern societal applications.
+The Wahluu Program consists of a series of project-based learning modules clustered around the central concept of initiation, responsibility and respect, with comparisons drawn between ancient and modern corrections to reinforce pride in culture and the relevance of Aboriginal knowledges and practices with modern societal applications.
 The program signposts paths to both employment and tertiary study (TAFE & university) through exposure to a range of curriculum based learning modules, industry relevant skills development opportunities and aces to the creative arts.
 The program utilises a variety of learning and teaching options including web based, video conferencing and face to face delivery.

-ancient symbols and motifs, and embedded meaning through dance and song, before examining modern media practices and skills.
+The program sets its foundations, subject matter and educational content examining the Wiradjuri roots including local totems and songlines before moving to modern applications.
+Participants are educated in local culture and modern practise, for example, our media module starts with an examination of message sticks, ancient symbols and motifs, and embedded meaning through dance and song, before examining modern media practices and skills.
 Students then cover a range of topics including STEM, graphic design, hospitality, tourism, event management, costume design, media /communications, and explore each subject’s ancient Wiradjuri equivalents and their connections to signposted tertiary and employment outcomes.
 A wide range of media & STEM/STEaM skills form the core of the program, and completion of the units help break down students' natural aversion to TAFE and university as a post Year 10 possibility.
 This in turn means less students leaving school early with almost inevitable unemployment outcomes.

-students to race other teams from other participating high schools on a virtual racetrack of Mount Panorama / Wahluu.
+As part of the program, participant schools each own a simulator networked with other schools, allowing students to race other teams from other participating high schools on a virtual racetrack of Mount Panorama / Wahluu.
 Racing teams earn time on the Mt Panorama virtual track through attendance, participation, dedication, behaviour and completion of module tasks.
 This is designed to allow greater participation for disengaged students in a format that respects and values all students.
 The project seeks to encompass an institution-wide approach that is comprehensive, integrated and coordinated through the curriculum.
 As cited by the Mitchell Institute, currently the vast differences in educational opportunity across socio-economic groups challenge Australia’s claims of an education system that is fair and competitive by international standards, and stresses that systems must identify ways to connect those young people most in need with the education providers who are best able to support them.